durden/articles/in-review/python/be-careful-what-you-import/article.md

-I learned a lesson recently about being careful what you import into a [Python](http://python.org) application.
+I recently learned about being careful what you import into a [Python](http://python.org) application.
 The majority of the time I just find the module I need, import, use, and then move on.
 However, sometimes an [unnecessary import](http://pyqt.sourceforge.net/Docs/PyQt4/modules.html) can